-Although cloud technology has been around for awhile, over the last ten years or so it has grown considerably and is now very much a part of our day to day lives.
+Although cloud technology has been around for a while, over the last ten years or so it has grown considerably and is now very much a part of our day-to-day lives.
 Chances are, even if you don’t know what cloud computing is, you are using it in one way or another every day.
 So, what exactly is it?
 In short, cloud computing is the delivery of computing services over the internet.
 These services can range from software to servers, and essentially means that instead of these services being stored locally on your computers, they are hosted over the internet – in “the cloud”.

-Some of the more common, everyday examples of cloud computing include Google Drive and Apple iCloud, but many other services, such as on demand music and video streaming services like Spotify and Netflix, also use the cloud.
+Some of the more common, everyday examples of cloud computing include Google Drive and Apple iCloud, but many other services, such as on-demand music and video streaming services like Spotify and Netflix, also use the cloud.

 To help you better understand the specifics of cloud computing, we’ve compiled a short list of common cloud terminology.